Skip to content

 Key Limitation

-Anonymity everywhere.
-No named clients, no disclosed funding, no public revenue figures.
+Limited client transparency.
+NuxGame is now a confirmed partner (December 2025), but NuxGame is a B2B platform, not an end operator.
+No named casino operators, no disclosed funding, no public revenue figures.
 The gambling case study is useful but anonymous.
-The Trustpilot reviews are positive but from unnamed companies.
-For an operator doing due diligence, this means you're evaluating Corefy largely on demos, connector count claims and a small set of anonymous references.
+For an operator doing due diligence, you're still evaluating Corefy largely on demos, connector count claims and a small set of anonymous references.
 Nuvei names Bet365 and DraftKings.
 Paysafe names 888 and PokerStars.
 Trustly names Unibet and Betsson.
-Corefy names nobody.
+Corefy names one B2B partner.
 The other concern is the Kyiv R&D dependency during an ongoing conflict.
 Operations have continued but the risk is real and worth factoring into your decision.

 Recommendation